cryptogenicbonds/CryptoBullion-CBX/README.md

-replace username and password with your own username and password.
+Replace username and password with your own username and password.
 Do not use the same username/password that is the same as something sensitive, like a website.

 Place the file in your data directory. (you need to run the Qt or daemon once before you do this)